Oswald Borrett: Military career

 Borrett was commissioned into the King's Own (Royal Lancaster Regiment) as a second lieutenant on 7 May 1898.

-He served in the Second Boer War as a special service officer, was promoted to lieutenant on 5 February 1900, and to captain on 22 January 1902.
+He served in the Second Boer War as a special service officer, was promoted to lieutenant on 5 February 1900, and to captain from supernumery captain on 12 August 1902.

 After the end of the war in South Africa, he returned to a regular posting with his regiment in August 1902.
 He then became Adjutant in the Indian Volunteers in 1911.

 He also served in the First World War and then went out to the North-West Frontier in India in September 1920.
 He became Colonel Commandant of the 7th Indian Infantry Brigade in June 1923.
 He was appointed Commander of British Troops in the Shanghai Area of China in August 1927, General Officer Command 46th (North Midland) Division in May 1931 and Commander of British Troops in China in December 1932 before retiring in 1938.

 During the Second World War he was appointed Inspector of Prisoners.

 He also became Lieutenant of the Tower of London in April 1936 (until 1939) and Aide-de-camp to the King as well as Colonel of the King's Own Royal Regiment (Lancaster) (1926–1945).

 He retired to Lowood House in Rockshaw Road in Reigate.

 Borrett Road in Mid-Levels in Hong Kong is named after him.